egemengol/zk-proposal/README.md

 ## Architecture
 ### Plan A
-There must be a NFC capable device to scan the passport, we plan to support Android and iOS devices via a React Native mobile application, possibly making use of Hermes and Metro.
+There must be a NFC capable device to scan the passport, we plan to support Android and iOS devices via a React Native mobile application, possibly making use of Babel and Metro.

 This mobile app will handle all communication with the passport, then it will store the credentials it scanned using encrypted storage feature of the OS, requiring only one scan for proofs to be generated.
 We will probably make use of the well built [NFC scanner module](https://github.com/zk-passport/openpassport/blob/main/app/src/utils/nfcScanner.ts) from zkPassport team.